-2. Waitlist - L. Aspinall, chair of the Academic Senate's Class Size Advisory Committee (ASCSAC), requested Senate guidance on whether students can be on conflicting waitlists and under what conditions should courses not have to have a waitlist.
+2. Waitlist - L. Aspinall, chair of the class-size/waitlist taskforce, requested Senate guidance on whether students can be on conflicting waitlists and under what conditions should courses not have to have a waitlist.

-Suggestions and concerns voiced by the Senate: the potential for students to use waitlists to shop around for the best section rather than signing up for an open section, not allowing students to be on multiple waitlists if there is an open section, students who don't know how to use the student portal not being able to utilize waitlists, who is responsible for determining exceptions, using text notifications in addition to email to alert students of their waitlist status, general concerns regarding department autonomy, the potential for unlimited waitlists to burden individual instructors, and concerns about the scope of the committee regarding the inclusion of waitlists.
+Suggestions and concerns voiced by the Senate: the potential for students to use waitlists to shop around for the best section rather than signing up for an open section, not allowing students to be on multiple waitlists if there is an open section, students who don't know how to use the student portal not being able to utilize waitlists, who is responsible for determining exceptions, using text notifications in addition to email to alert students of their waitlist status, general concerns regarding department autonomy, the potential for unlimited waitlists to burden individual instructors, and concerns about the scope of the task force regarding the inclusion of waitlists.